tolemac/Ng2Emulation/README.md

 Build Angular 1 components using Angular 2 style in TypeScript.

 If you, as me, have to start a new project with angular and you can't wait for Angular 2, you can prepare for arrival of Angular 2.
-You can write Angular 1.4+ applications like this way:
+You can write Angular 1.4+ applications this way:

 ```typeScript
 import {bootstrap, Component, Inject} from "Ng2Emulation/Ng2Emulation"